MeltanoLabs/Meta/connector-dev.md

 With that in mind this is a compiled list of the development best practices and standards for adding a connector to MeltanoLabs.
 This can also act as a guide for others outside the MeltanoLabs organization to understand the best approach to building a high quality connector.

-## Building From Scratch Tips
+## Tips For Building From Scratch

-### Start with the cookiecutter templates
+### Start With the cookiecutter Templates

-When building from scratch always use the cookiecutter to make sure the newest set up and recommended scaffold is present.
+When building from scratch always use the cookiecutter to make sure the newest features and recommended scaffold is present.
-This is compared to starting with a clone of an existing SDK repo and modifying it for the new source which could miss some improvements.
+This is compared to starting with a clone of an existing SDK repo and modifying it for the new source, which could miss out on some improvements.

-### Use the latest SDK version
+### Use the Latest SDK Version

 Similarly you should always start development of a new connector using the latest SDK version.
 The SDK has had major improvements over time so making sure you're taking advantage of the latest features and not accidentally reinventing the wheel is important.